Certification Mark: Definition, Purpose, and Examples

 Frequently Asked Questions

-- What is a composite certification mark?
+What is the main purpose of a certification mark?

-If you need help with certification marks, you can post your job on UpCounsel's marketplace.
+If you need help with certification mark, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.